-To use the onboard AC97 audio features, make sure that the "OnChip Sound" option in Chipset Features Setup of the BIOS is enabled (default).
+To use the onboard AC97 audio features, make sure that the "OnChip Sound" option in Chipset Features Setup of the BIOS is enabled (default) and that the AC97/MC97 selection jumper is properly set (Refer to page 13).

 To use the on-chip legacy SoundBlaster-compatible audio support, make sure that the "Onboard Legacy Audio" options in Integrated Peripherals Setup of the BIOS is set according to your system configuration before driver installation.